Sultaneous/gamzia/README.md

 ### <a id="info_queue">Queue</a>

 Queues are lines; picture a queue as a linear buffer.
 When you "enqueue" and element, it enters the line at the next available position.
-You can "dequeue" and element, which removes the first element (head) in the queue and returns it.
+You can "dequeue" an element, which removes the first element (head) in the queue and returns it.
 This creates a first-in, first-out structure (**FIFO**).
-You can "peek" at the head of the queue, or the tail element of the queue, which in both cases returns the element at that location wihout removing it ("dequeue" is always destructive).
+You can "peek" at the head of the queue, or the tail element of the queue, which in both cases returns the element at that location without removing it ("dequeue" is always destructive).
 Queues are ordered by the order of element entry, and are unsorted.

 Whereas Stacks have a "top to bottom" (up/down) organization, a queue has a "head to tail" or "front to back" (left/right) orientation.